-PreReq: "C" or better in Acc 20 or "C" or better in Acc 120; and "C" or better in Eng 21 or "C" or better in ESL 21 or placement in Eng 102 A hands-on accounting course designed to help students apply the knowledge of the accounting process to a computerized environment using an electronic spreadsheet.
+PreReq: "C" or better in Acc 120; and "C" or better in Eng 21 or "C" or better in ESL 21 or placement in Eng 102

+A hands-on accounting course designed to help students apply the knowledge of the accounting process to a computerized environment using an electronic spreadsheet.
 (3 lec hrs.)